Luk3210/Xyncro/privacy-policy.md

 Effective Date: August 18 2025

 **Xyncro** respects your privacy.
-This Privacy Policy explains how your information is handled when you use our macOS application.
+This Privacy Policy explains how your information is handled when you use our application.

 ### 1. **No Data Collection**